EPCCed/hpcss25/README.md

     details (this also gives much nicer pictures!).

-  * The algorithm may take a large number of iteratios to converge, especially for large problem sizes.
+  * The algorithm may take a large number of iterations to converge, especially for large problem sizes.
 If it does not reach convergence then the output pictures will look weird.
 However, it is **still OK in terms of performance** as each iteration takes